We strive to make your advertising effective and fun

 It’s impossible to know unless you tried them all, and made copious measurements for each.
 Of course, there just isn’t enough time or money for that!

 The only alternative is to whittle down the options so that you eliminate the ones that are too broad for your audience.

-- Posting your trail run to an international trail running Facebook group will not have the same relevance as if you posted to your local regional group.
+- Posting your low-key weekend trail run to an international trail running Facebook group will not have the same relevance as if you posted to a local group.

-- And conversely, paying for an ad in a local newspaper will largely be wasted money if your product is a physical one sold through your website.
+- And conversely, paying for an ad in a local newspaper may be wasted money if your product is a physical one sold internationally through your website.

 It makes sense to use different approaches to reach the right people through the right media.

 At TRAIL, we aim to connect South African-based trail running brands with South African trail runners.
-That’s our primary mandate, to connect people who love trail running, and those who love serving trail runners.
-We also occasionally work with international events keen to target mainly South African runners.
+We also occasionally work with international events keen to target South African runners.

 Past and present advertisers

-32Gi, adidas, Addo Elephant Trail Run (2016-2019), AfricanX Trailrun, Altra, Asics, Biogen, Brooks, Bryton, Camelbak, Capestorm, Chariot Carriers, Columbia, Compressport, Dodo Trail (Mauritius), Enduren, Featherbed Trail Run, Feetures, First Ascent, Giant’s Cup Trail Run, Glencairn Trail Run, Golden Gate Challenge, Harrismith Mountain Race, Hi-Tec, Himalayan 100 Mile Stage Run (India), Hoka One One, Iamsuperbar, IceBreaker, Injinji, inov-8, Julbo, K-Way, Knysna Oyster Festival, KZN Trail Running, KURO-Bo, Leatherman, Ledlenser, Lisa Raleigh/Super Scoop, Mac Mac Ultra 2019, Magnetic South, Merrell, NAKD bars, Nativa/Go!/Turbovite, New Balance, Nuzest, On shoes, Otter African Trail Run, Oxpecker Trail Run, Pekant, Pure Adventures, racefood, Reebok, Royal Raid (Mauritius), Rugani, Runtheberg, Rushbar, Sabrina Love Ocean Challenge, Salomon, Saucony, Skyrun, SPOT, Squirrel’s Nut Butter, Stagger Trail, StaminoGro, Suunto, Tekkie Town, The North Face, TomTom, Trailnuggets, Trek bars, Ultra-trail Cape Town, Ultra-Trail Drakensberg, Vivobarefoot, Warrior Race, Wildtrail, Wild Series, Wildlands Conservation Trust, Wolkberg Trail Run, Zini Beach ‘n Bush, and several more.
+32Gi, adidas, Addo Elephant Trail Run, AfricanX Trailrun, Altra, Asics, Biogen, Brooks, Bryton, Camelbak, Capestorm, Chariot Carriers, Columbia, Compressport, Dodo Trail (Mauritius), Enduren, Featherbed Trail Run, Feetures, First Ascent, Giant’s Cup Trail Run, Glencairn Trail Run, Golden Gate Challenge, Harrismith Mountain Race, Hi-Tec, Himalayan 100 Mile Stage Run (India), Hoka One One, Iamsuperbar, IceBreaker, Injinji, inov-8, Julbo, K-Way, Knysna Oyster Festival, KZN Trail Running, KURO-Bo, Leatherman, Ledlenser, Lisa Raleigh/Super Scoop, Mac Mac Ultra, Magnetic South, Merrell, NAKD bars, Nativa/Go!/Turbovite, New Balance, Nuzest, On shoes, Otter African Trail Run, Oxpecker Trail Run, Pekant, Pure Adventures, racefood, Reebok, Royal Raid (Mauritius), Rugani, Runtheberg, Rushbar, Sabrina Love Ocean Challenge, Salomon, Saucony, Skyrun, SPOT, Squirrel’s Nut Butter, Stagger Trail, StaminoGro, Suunto, Tekkie Town, The North Face, TomTom, Trailnuggets, Trek bars, Ultra-trail Cape Town, Ultra-Trail Drakensberg, Vivobarefoot, Warrior Race, Wildtrail, Wild Series, Wildlands Conservation Trust, Wolkberg Trail Run, Zini Beach ‘n Bush, and more.

 How should I advertise?